Mis à jour : 16 juil. 2020

 · word processor (i.e. “.docx” format) and spreadsheet (i.e. “.xlsx” format) applications installed on your computer

-Previously, the dates scheduled for the assessments were June 19-20, 2020; however, to minimize conflicts for students writing multiple assessments during this evaluation period, the assessments will be written over eight (8) business days.
-Each assessment will be two hours in length.
+Previously, the dates scheduled for the assessments were August 28-29, 2020; however, to minimize conflicts for students writing multiple assessments during this evaluation period, the assessments will be written over eight (8) business days.

 We are committed to keeping you informed of updates as we all adapt to this unprecedented situation.
-Please continue to review the regularly-updated FAQs document on the CPA Canada website for valuable information that addresses student concerns related to the profession’s response to the COVID-19 pandemic, including meeting practical experience requirements, conditional admission for courses, and much more.
+Please continue to review the regularly-updated FAQs document on the CPA Canada website for valuable information that addresses student concerns related to the profession’s response to the COVID-19 pandemic, including meeting practical experience requirements, the change to the pass requirement for core courses and much more.

 Thank you for your resilience, patience, and flexibility as we all adjust to this ever-evolving situation.
 We continue to wish you well in your studies.